fredilarsen/OrigoSmokeDetector/README.md

 This repo implements a library for creating a gateway for these smoke detectors, so that other systems can be notified if an alarm goes off, and also see which detector was triggered.

-It contains a few gateways for different protocols, most notably MQTT, but can also be used as a simple libary so you can make yur own program to interface with other systems.
+It contains a few gateways for different protocols, most notably MQTT, but can also be used as a simple library so you can make yur own program to interface with other systems.

 ## How